nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Make 3D chart of Go codebase

-GoCity is an implementation of the Code City metaphor for visualizing source code - folders are districts; files are buildings; structs are buildings on the top of their files.
+Fresh artistic perspective on Go codebase. `GoCity` is an implementation of the Code City metaphor for visualizing source code - folders are districts; files are buildings; structs are buildings on the top of their files.
 This project has research paper "[GoCity Code City for Go](https://homepages.dcc.ufmg.br/~mtov/pub/2019-saner-gocity.pdf)" at SANER'19.
 Also available at [go-city.github.io](https://go-city.github.io). — [@rodrigo-brito](https://github.com/rodrigo-brito)

 <div align="center"><img src="img/gocity.png" style="margin: 8px; max-height: 640px;"></div>